albertogg/albertogg.github.com/_drafts/rack-web-server-basics.md

 ## Redirect

-In the same way that we did the "Hello World!" response we can set the appropriate HTTP status code and header we can redirect any response to a new page.
+In the same way that we did the "Hello World!" response we can set the appropriate HTTP status code and header to redirect any response to a new page.

 ```ruby
 require 'rack'